wooorm/markdown-rs/readme.md

 An aspect related to XSS for security is syntax errors: markdown itself has no syntax errors.
 Some syntax extensions (specifically, only MDX) do include syntax errors.
-For that reason, `micromark_with_options` returns `Result<String, String>`, of which the error is a simple string indicating where the problem happened, what occurred, and what was expected instead.
+For that reason, `to_html_with_options` returns `Result<String, String>`, of which the error is a simple string indicating where the problem happened, what occurred, and what was expected instead.
 Make sure to handle your errors when using MDX.

 Another security aspect is DDoS attacks.
-For example, an attacker could throw a 100mb file at micromark, in which case it’s going to take a long while to finish.
+For example, an attacker could throw a 100mb file at `markdown-rs`, in which case it’s going to take a long while to finish.
-It is also possible to crash micromark with smaller payloads, notably when thousands of links, images, emphasis, or strong are opened but not closed.
+It is also possible to crash `markdown-rs` with smaller payloads, notably when thousands of links, images, emphasis, or strong are opened but not closed.
 It is wise to cap the accepted size of input (500kb can hold a big book) and to process content in a different thread so that it can be stopped when needed.